Shaliniyadav8130/Shaliniyadav8130/README.md

 </h1>
 <h2>
-   👀 I am a Android & IOS app developer<br/>
+   👀 I am a Android & IOS developer<br/>
     🌱 Currently I am working on the projects of app development<br/>
     🌱 Ask me about App development and web development<br/>
     💞️ I’m looking to collaborate on open source projects.<br/>